 Since it's been a way-too-common question lately, here's a check list for returning things to us for service.
+First, the short version:

-First of all, please include everything that we need to replicate the fault, and also include all accessories in the original box.
+Fully explained: Please include everything that we need to replicate the fault, and also include all accessories in the original box.
 We may just exchange your return for a new unit, and it's always easier if we have everything back that you got from us.

 Please include a description of the fault.
 It is not enough to write something like "as discussed in the forum" - that's taking up too much time of the technician to look for the error description.
 Your package should be complete, and the technician should have all information when opening the parcel.
 If such a description is not complete or even missing, your parcel might be sitting here waiting to be worked on for a very long time.
 Our staff has clear instructions not to look for a fault if there is no description, because that is too time-consuming.
 On the other hand, don't be too verbose - keep your description short.
 We prefer a simple step-by-step description of how to replicate the fault.